GIRLS LIKE US

 WHO WE SERVE

-Girls Like Us (G.L.U) is committed to helping girls from underserved communities who have fallen victim to adultification.
-Coming from homes of absent parents, substance abuse and /or incarceration.
-G.L.U engages in weekly sessions that focus on self-love, self-care, empowerment, development, and prevention.
-Additional programming includes “Lunch and Learn” field trips, Black Girls Empowered Week, and Young Women’s Leadership Summit.
+Girls Like Us (G.L.U) is dedicated to supporting girls from underserved communities impacted by adultification, often stemming from homes with absent parents, substance abuse, and/or incarceration.
+Through weekly sessions, G.L.U focuses on self-love, self-care, empowerment, development, and prevention.
+The program also features "Lunch and Learn" field trips, Black Girls Empowered Week, and the Young Women’s Leadership Summit.

 HOW WE SERVE

-Girls Like Us (G.L.U) creates a trauma-responsive environment that advances social and emotional learning while healing our Black Girls with evidence based learning programs designed to promote life skills, character values, and resistance skills to negative peer influence.
+Girls Like Us (G.L.U) establishes a trauma-responsive environment, fostering social and emotional learning to heal Black Girls.
+Through evidence-based programs, the initiative promotes life skills, character values, and resistance skills to counter negative peer influences.

-Mentorship - Enrichment - Healing Space- Healing through Art
+Mentorship - Enrichment - Healing Space - Healing though Art

 CHILDHOOD ADULTIFICATION